ponvel-i2i/documentation/source/index.md

 }
 ```

-This endpoint is used to request the advisor to access the documents which is uploaded by the client.
+This endpoint is used to allow the advisor to request access to a client’s documents.

 <aside class="notice">
 You must replace `ACCESS_TOKEN` with your API request.